-- The issue should be addressed on the balance of probabilities and on that basis the conclusion should be that Redswan did not cause the loss. - Redswan took reasonable steps to draw the risks of the investment to Mr D's attention.
+- The issue should be addressed on the balance of probabilities and on that basis the conclusion should be that Redswan did not cause the loss. - Redswan took reasonable steps to draw the risks of the investment to Mr H's attention.
 He chose to proceed in any event.
 Even if Redswan had taken further steps or issued further warnings the investment would have gone ahead in any event.
 The decision to invest was not based on any due diligence or lack of due diligence by Redswan. - The provisional decision does not refer to the risk awareness statement it introduced in 2013.
 The statement first flagged that the investment was heavily geared and later specified the precise borrowing ratio of MN.
-Mr D continued to roll over his investment despite these warnings.
+Mr H continued to roll over his investment despite these warnings.
 The provisional decision fails to give any weight to these warnings.
-It is not fair to ignore Redswan's efforts to bring risks to Mr D's attention. - The circumstances of this case are very different to the Berkeley Burke SIPP Administration v Financial Ombudsman Service [2018] EWHC 2878 (Admin) case.
+It is not fair to ignore Redswan's efforts to bring risks to Mr H's attention. - The circumstances of this case are very different to the Berkeley Burke SIPP Administration v Financial Ombudsman Service [2018] EWHC 2878 (Admin) case.
 In that complaint the SIPP operator carried out no checks.
 Had it done so problems would quickly have been discovered.
 Redswan did make checks and the problems were carefully concealed and could not reasonably have been discovered. - Also, there was no challenge in the Berkeley Burke case on the grounds of irrationality a point remarked upon by the judge.
 In this complaint a final decision in line with the provisional decision would be irrational.
-And the outcome of the challenge would be different to the Berkeley Burke decision.
+And the outcome of the challenge would be different to the Berkeley Burke decision. - Redswan does not accept that it was at fault but notes Mr H's comments about fixed rate investing.
+Any redress should take that into account and be calculated at fixed rate bond deposit rates.